RowanDurrant/Rabies-Mutation/README.md

 ## Input
 Data files needed to run these scripts.
-NB: all files needed may not be publicly available due to this project relying on people kindly letting me use their unpublished data!
 - [EF_input](input/EF_input) - output from a branching process simulation that we use as a starting point to simulate mutations on top of.
-Kindly shared with me by Elaine Ferguson - will cite her paper here when it is out!
+- [Pemba_assigment.csv](input/Pemba_assignment.csv) - Lineages of each sequence in the Pemba dataset, assigned using [MADDOG](https://github.com/KathrynCampbell/MADDOG).
+- [Pemba.csv](input/pemba.csv) - Pemba timescaled tree in MEGA X's table format.

 ## Code: How does rabies mutate?
 - [simulate_perfect_clockrate.R](code/simulate_perfect_clockrate.R) takes simulation output and generates mutations onto cases using a clock rate model (mutations accumulate per unit time).
 Uses [mutations_function_time.R](code/mutations_function_time.R).